Aesica/RMMV/README.md

 - Customize the starting TP in battle when TP doesn't carry over
 - Methods to access a battler's equipped weapon stats (a.weaponAtk() for example)
 - Minimum and/or maximum damage caps
-- Plugin commands to give players an item/gold, play a sound, and display a message in a uniform, consistent way
-- Execution of plugin commands via script calls using the same syntax format as a standard plugin command
-- Patch to fix the "Possessed" counter error in shops by including equipped items
-- Customize default multiplier for item sell prices
-- Autosaving via plugin command
 - Additional/custom stats via note tags
-- Control over bush opacity vs the lower half of actors and events
 - Final Fantasy "Gravity" (percent-of-hp) formula with immunity available via actor/enemy, class, equip, and state note tags
 - Settings to recover hp and/or mp by varying amounts, as well as reviving dead members after battles
-- Probably some other things I'm forgetting

 ### AES_RaceCore
 Info:  Adds the ability to assign races to actors and enemies, as well as modifiers vs those races, or modifiers vs attacks coming from those races.
 These modifiers can be placed on actors, classes, enemies, items, skills, weapons, and armor.